icculus/manymouse/README.txt

  - Add the new files to your project's build system.
  - #include "manymouse.h" in your source code
  - Call ManyMouse_Init() once before using anything else in the library, usually at program startup time.
-If it returns > 0, it found mice it can use.
+If it returns > 0, that's the number of mice it found.
+If it returns zero, it means the system works, but there aren't any mice to be found, and calling ManyMouse_Init() may report mice in the future if one is plugged in.
+If it returns < 0, it means the system will never report mice; this can happen, for example, on Windows 95, which lacks functionality we need that was introduced with Windows XP.
  - Call ManyMouse_DriverName() if you want to know the human-readable name of the driver that handles devices behind the scenes.
 Some platforms have different drivers depending on the system being used.
 This is for debugging purposes only: it is not localized and we don't promise they won't change.
 The string is in UTF-8 format.
 Don't free this string.
+   This will return NULL if ManyMouse_Init() failed.
  - Call ManyMouse_DeviceName() if you want to know the human-readable name of each device ("Logitech USB mouse", etc).
 This is for debugging purposes only: it is not localized and we don't promise they won't change.